kareem-elgamal/vue-stractutre/filesystem/README.md

 - Supports generating **Pinia store** files, **i18n** localization files, dynamic **routing**, and **layouts**.
 - Simplifies the creation of complex nested modules and routes.
 - Built for Vue 3 projects, supporting TypeScript.
-- Customizable, with options to change file extensions, directory names, and more.

 ---

 ## **Installation**